Rachel Leviss Says Wanting to Protect Ariana Madix Was 1 of the Reasons She Left VPR

 “We were best friends.
 It’s heartbreaking to go through.
 I was fully in love with her,” said Sandoval.

 The “Everybody Loves Tom” podcast host also shared he disagreed with Leviss’ decision to release her podcast.
-He suggested he did not believe Leviss has shown accountability for her actions.
+Sandoval suggested he did not believe Leviss has shown accountability for her actions.

 “I just think it’s a really bad look on her part to just keep pushing blame on everybody else.
 She’s a 29-year-old woman.
 You know what I mean?
 She’s not 16,” said Sandoval.